confact/stock-portfolio/README.md

 you would need to set a env variable for the api for https://www.worldtradingdata.com. either add a .env file to root (where you find this file) or `/vagrant`

+the .env file should contain `WORLDTRADINGDATA_TOKEN=thetoken`

+You can also add the env before `rails s...` , I hope you know how that is done. :)

 the ENV key is `WORLDTRADINGDATA_TOKEN`

 ## Tests